Gender Identity and Transgender IssuesSkip to the navigation

 - Websites and online organizations.
 You can find a list of such organizations on the website for PFLAG (Parents, Families, and Friends of Lesbians and Gays) at www.pflag.org.

 Why is it important to understand stress and know how to cope with it?

 Stress is a fact of life.
 Most of us have periods of stress at various times in our lives.
 But extra stress can have a serious effect on your health, especially if it lasts for a long time.

-If you are openly transgender, you may be under a lot of extra stress because of discrimination in the community.
-If you are still in the closet, you may have stress from hiding who you really are.
-Rejection, discrimination, fear, and confusion cause long-term stress in many transgender people.
+If you are transgender, you may be under a lot of extra stress because of discrimination in the community.
+Rejection, prejudice, fear, and confusion cause long-term stress in many transgender people.

 People who are under long-term stress are also more likely to smoke tobacco, drink alcohol heavily, and use other drugs.
 These habits can lead to serious health problems.

-How can you support someone who is transgender or transsexual?
+How can you support someone who is transgender?

-- Learn all you can about transgender and transsexual issues.
+- Learn all you can about gender identity.

-- If the person is changing his or her name (from Dennis to Denise, for example), use that new name when talking to or about the person.
+- If the person is changing their name, use that new name when you talk to or about the person.

 For more information, see the topics: